Continuous actions on primitive ideal spaces lift to $\mathrm{C}^{\ast}$-actions: Introduction

 Phillips has recently made available a joint work with Kirchberg in which they prove a partial version of Theorem \ref{thm-intro:realisation}, namely \cite[Theorem 5.9]{KP23}, under the additional assumption that the primitive ideal space is homeomorphic to the (non-Hausdorff) compactification in the sense of \cite[Definition 1.5]{KP23} of a second-countable, non-compact, locally compact space, which, in particular, forces $A$ to be prime (see \cite[Corollary 1.7]{KP23}).\ This overlaps with results in this article, and it would not be hard to adapt their proof to obtain Theorem \ref{thm-intro:realisation} in full generality, although this is not explicitly stated by the authors.\ In fact, the approach of the present work is conceptually inspired by Kirchberg--Phillips' core idea, which is outlined in an extended abstract within an Oberwolfach report \cite{Obe}.\ However, the author was not aware of their subsequent work.\ Moreover, it should be noted that this article is completely self-contained and, contrarily to Kirchberg--Phillips', does not require any preliminary knowledge about the work of Harnisch--Kirchberg \cite{HK24}, which has only very recently been made available.\ Conversely, the present work does not provide information about what topological spaces arise as primitive ideal spaces, which is the main novelty of Harnisch and Kirchberg's work.

-After setting the necessary preliminary theory on the subject of the article, we recall in Section 2 and 3 parts of Harnisch--Kirchberg's work \cite{HK24}.\ While some of our proofs are new, others are the same as in \cite{HK24}.\ Nevertheless, we choose to report all proofs to make the present article as self-contained as possible.
-The main aim of Section 4 is to present the right setting for proving our main theorem.\ In particular, we recall a construction from \cite{HK24}, and prove some key lemmas that will be used later.
-In the final part of the article, Section 5, we prove the main result and the aforementioned applications to the classification of equivariantly $\O2$-stable actions.
+Section 1 and 2 can be viewed as a self-contained exposition of (part of) Harnisch--Kirchberg's work \cite{HK24}, which will be relevant in the rest of the article.\ We choose to report all proofs, and while some are just recalled from \cite{HK24}, others are new and shorter.\ An example of this is Lemma \ref{lem:aperiodic}, where we can directly show aperiodicity of the $\Z$-action, while the original proof needed to pass to the double dual of the \Cs-algebra.
+The main aim of Section 3 is to present the right setting for proving our main theorem.\ In particular, we recall a construction from \cite{HK24}, and give a dynamical version of it that will be useful in the rest of this work, which we believe is of independent interest.\ In the final part of the article, Section 4, we prove the main result and the aforementioned application to the classification of equivariantly $\O2$-stable actions.